Kroxyl/TerminologyM2TAL-DG/README.md

 ## The repository folder :

-/Articles/txt/ : initial textual articles data.
+/Articles/txt/ : initial textual articles data.<br/>
-/Corpus/ : The train, test and dev txt file annotated with IOB tagset for specific game terms.
+/Corpus/ : The train, test and dev txt file annotated with IOB tagset for specific game terms.<br/>
-(/resources/taggers/example-pos/ : result of the last launch of the TerminologyProject.ipynb with training part, loss report, test comparaison and the identification system model ready to use with flair.)
+(/resources/taggers/example-pos/ : result of the last launch of the TerminologyProject.ipynb with training part, loss report, test comparaison and the identification system model ready to use with flair.) <br/>
-/sequencetag_result/ : save result of the training part with f1-score, loss report and test comparaison between the two rule-based identification system.
+/sequencetag_result/ : save result of the training part with f1-score, loss report and test comparaison between the two rule-based identification system.<br/>
-/TermsTSV/ : tsv output file from TermSuite with the filtered Terms of our specific domain.
+/TermsTSV/ : tsv output file from TermSuite with the filtered Terms of our specific domain.<br/>
-MOBA-en-lexicon : list of terms filtered, on our specific domain.
+MOBA-en-lexicon : list of terms filtered, on our specific domain.<br/>
-TerminologyProject.ipynb : python script with all the functions used.
+TerminologyProject.ipynb : python script with all the functions used.<br/>

 ## Next